Trapped by the drift: Introduction

 Traditionally, the diffusion type is discriminated by the exponent characterizing the growth of the MSD

 For $\alpha<1$, typically, the subdiffusion is recorded, while for $\alpha>1$ the superdiffusion is observed.
 The limiting case of $\alpha=1$ corresponds to the standard diffusion, while $\alpha=2$ to the ballistic motion.
 The discrimination of the diffusion type solely on the mean square displacement can be misleading \cite{dybiec2009h}.
-Alternatively to the ensemble averaging, it is possible to calculate the time averaged mean square displacement (TAMSD) using a single trajectory, see \cite{lubelski2008b,he2008,sokolov2012},
+Alternatively to the ensemble averaging, it is possible to calculate the time-averaged mean square displacement (TAMSD) using a single trajectory, see \cite{lubelski2008b,he2008,sokolov2012},

 where $T$ is the trajectory length.
-The relation between mean square displacement~(\ref{eq:emsd}) and time averaged mean square displacement~(\ref{eq:tamsd}) is discussed in Appendix~\ref{sec:timeaverages}.
+The relation between mean square displacement~(\ref{eq:emsd}) and time-averaged mean square displacement~(\ref{eq:tamsd}) is discussed in Appendix~\ref{sec:timeaverages}.

-Typically, subdiffusion is observed in crowded \cite{sokolov2012}, gel-like or fractal \cite{bouchaud1990} environments as it can be attributed to trapping events \cite{weeks2002subdiffusion}.
-Therefore, it is frequently recorded in a cellular realms \cite{sokolov2012}, nevertheless the active superdiffusion \cite{caspi2002}, which can be followed by subdiffusion or normal diffusion can be also observed.
-Superdiffusion can also be in rotating flows \cite{solomon1993} or optical systems \cite{barthelemy2008}.
-Observations of large scale displacements of spider monkey \cite{ramosfernandez2004}, jackals \cite{atkinson2002} or albatrosses \cite{viswanathan1996,edwards2007} also show superdiffusion.
+Typically, subdiffusion is observed in crowded \cite{sokolov2012}, gel-like, or fractal \cite{bouchaud1990} environments as it can be attributed to trapping events \cite{weeks2002subdiffusion}.
+Therefore, it is frequently recorded in a cellular realm \cite{sokolov2012,tolic2004anomalous,leijnse2012diffusion}, nevertheless the active superdiffusion \cite{caspi2002}, which can be followed by subdiffusion or normal diffusion can be also observed.
+Superdiffusion can also be recorded in rotating flows \cite{solomon1993} or optical systems \cite{barthelemy2008}.
+Observations of large-scale displacements of spider monkey \cite{ramosfernandez2004}, jackals \cite{atkinson2002} or albatrosses \cite{viswanathan1996,edwards2007} also show superdiffusion.